GoogleCloudPlatform/k8s-stackdriver/fluentd-gcp-image/README.md

 and sends them to [Stackdriver Logging][stackdriverLogging].

 This image is designed to be used as part of the [Kubernetes][kubernetes] cluster bring up process.
-The image resides at DockerHub under the name [gcr.io/google-containers/fluentd-gcp][image].
+The image resides at GCR under the name [gcr.io/google-containers/fluentd-gcp][image].

 # Usage